Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 But she wasn’t home.
 That feeling settled on her heavily.

 “I just don’t understand,” she said.
 “Why did you go through all the trouble of finding me again if you just wanted an owner?
 There are literally hundreds of millions of other owners in Neopia who could have adopted you.
-You probably could have kidnapped the next person to go camping in the Haunted Woods.”
+You probably could have kidnapped the next human to go camping in the Haunted Woods.”

 Isengrim looked aside, staring at the waterfall.
 For a moment he looked as though he wanted to say something, and then his expression hardened.
 “Vengeance, plain and simple,” he said, moving to rearrange the larger pile of furs.
 “I hate having things stolen from me.
 I will not forgive such deeds.
 But now I consider your family’s debt repaid.
-Just be grateful I am honoring our bargain.”
+Just be grateful I am honouring our bargain.”

 Terra pulled her blanket up over her shoulders and took off her glasses, setting them on the floor.
 She took another drink from the waterskin and then curled up.
 The furs were soft and warm, and her stomach had calmed down considerably.
-She bunched up the furs behind her head to act as a pillow and lay still, listening to her own shallow breathing.
+She bunched up some of the furs behind her head to act as a pillow and lay still, listening to her own shallow breathing.

 No, she definitely wasn’t home anymore.
 But at least her Neopets’ safety was assured.